-Seymour says it is sad, but the suicide rates don’t shock her because she can see how the job changes a person.
+Seymour said it is sad but the suicide rates don’t shock her because she can see how the job changes a person.

-Benita Thornhill is a behavioral health therapist with Sentara Outpatient Behavioral Health Services in Virginia Beach.
-She says, “I think it’s important for individuals to create a routine – a routine that includes self-care.”
+Benita Thornhill is a Behavioral Health Therapist with Sentara Outpatient Behavioral Health Services in Virginia Beach.
+She said, “I think it’s important for individuals to create a routine – a routine that includes self-care.”

 Please note: This content carries a strict local market embargo.
 If you share the same market as the contributor of this article, you may not use it on any platform.